 Journal article by John F. Peters; Adolescence, Vol. 29, 1994

-There has been considerable gender research on inequality in employment, sports participation, television programs, and literature content over the past two decades.
-However, there is limited research on adolescent gender socialization within the family.
+There is limited research on adolescent gender socialization within the family.
 Until the early seventies, the family was generally viewed as supporting institutional functions in which females were socialized to be dependent, fragile, unaggressive, sensitive, nurturant, and hesitant to take risks.
 Males were seen as being socialized in the home to be strong, confident, independent, and daring.
 Socialization in gender-role behavior is conspicuously absent.
 This research on gender socialization of adolescents in the home environment focuses upon six common family activities: allowances, parental gift giving, use of the family car, curfew, and chores done in and outside the home.

 Gender Socialization in Philippine Child-Friendly Schools